-The National Wild and Scenic North Fork Smith is a jewel of river artificially divided by political boundaries and administrative juridictions.
+The National Wild and Scenic North Fork Smith is a jewel of river, artificially divided by political boundaries and administrative jurisdictions.
 Half of its 105,000 acre watershed is in Oregon and half in California (50,400 acres and 55,550 acres respectively).

 In California, the 1981 Wild and Scenic Rivers Act added 325.5 miles of the Smith River and its tributaries to the National Wild and Scenic River System.
 In Oregon, only the 13 mile long mainstem was designated Wild and Scenic.
 The Smith River Watershed in California was protected in the Smith River National Recreation Area Act of 1990.
 In Oregon, the Smith’s watershed outside the Kalmiopsis Wilderness and the Wild and Scenic River Fork Smith River corridor has little protection.

 Diamond Creek is the largest tributary of the North Fork Smith.
 While it provides cool pure water, the most productive fisheries habitat in the North Fork’s watershed—Baldface Creek—is in Oregon unprotected and open to mining.

 The mainstem of the North Fork Smith in Oregon provides 7 miles of near pristine salmon and steelhead spawning habitat.
 Some of the North Forks smaller tributaries tributaries fall into a similar category but it’s Baldface Creek that really stands out.
 It’s critical to not just the North Fork Smith but the Wild and Scenic Smith River in general.

 According to the USDA Forest Service:

 The world-class fishery on the Smith River depends on water and fish produced in the Baldface drainage.